Miss Universe 2022: Prize money and other perks R’Bonney Gabriel will receive

 View this post on Instagram

-R’Bonney has received around US $250,000 (INR 2 crores) as an annual salary for the responsibilities that come with the grandiose victory.
-Apart from the annual salary, the Miss Universe 2022 winner is also awarded with a prize money of approximately US $250,000 (INR 2 crores).
+R’Bonney has received around US $250,000 as an annual salary for the responsibilities that come with the grandiose victory.
+Apart from the annual salary, the Miss Universe 2022 winner is also awarded with a prize money of approximately US $250,000.

 The bejewelled Miss Universe 2022 crown